Azure/batch-shipyard/docs/69-batch-shipyard-slurm.md

 compute nodes without a running job is not yet implemented.
 * An action aggregator in the `Batch Shipyard Slurm Helper` that would improve resize operation performance is not yet implemented.
-* Suspending and resuming the Slurm controller and login nodes is not yet supported.

 ### Quotas
 Ensure that you have sufficient core and pool quota for your Batch account.